top of page

 Name, image, & likeness (NIL) policy

 My current work examines the administrative and implementation impacts of NIL policy on higher education.
 My work, including those with Dan Mallinson, shows that NIL policy has expanded rapidly in the U.S. causing significant implementation challenges.
 My current research frames NIL as a neoliberal policy that has specific connections to sports capitalism and has significant impacts on administrators and students.
-My work in his area is under review at several Q1 journals and is leading to a book that is under contract with Routledge Publishing and slated for a spring 2024 release.
-Currently, I am conducting research that looks at the role of NIL collectives and the impact of NIL on student willingness to exercise their freedom of speech.
+My work in his area is under review at several Q1 journals.
+In December 2023, my book with Daniel Mallinson titled

 Faculty roles in higher education public management

 A second stream of my work examines the role of faculty within the higher education administrative structure.
 I have focused on expanding our understanding of the faculty role by applying street-level bureaucracy and the theory of prosocial rule breaking to their actions.
 My work makes the case that faculty need to be examined within this light more specifically as states pass more restrictive laws regarding academic freedom and tenure protections.
 My current project in this area uses interview data to assess how faculty view these roles and how it translates to their administrative discretion, autonomy, and willingness to take ethical chances (PSRB).
+This project will support my next book with Routledge Publishing due out in spring 2026.

 Pedagogy and imposter syndrome